Cloudflare Inc CEO & Chair of - GuruFocus.com

 Cloudflare Inc's Business Description

-Cloudflare Inc is a US-based company that provides a wide range of web infrastructure and security services.
+Cloudflare Inc is a US-based company that provides a wide range of web infrastructure and website security services.
 Its solutions include content delivery, DDoS protection, domain name server services, web application firewalls, and SSL/TLS encryption.
-Cloudflare's services are designed to enhance the performance, security, and reliability of websites, applications, and other Internet properties.
-The company serves customers across various industries, including e-commerce, finance, media, gaming, and software development.
+Cloudflare's services are designed to enhance the performance, security, and reliability of websites and other Internet properties.
+The company serves customers across various industries, including e-commerce, media, technology, and government organizations.

 Insider Buy/Sell Analysis and Relationship with Stock Price